AdoniaMbarebaki/Collision-avoidance-system-in-carla-v-0.9.5/README.md

 For the code Adonia5.py it is based on tensorflow 2.0 and keras 2.3.0, for version compatibility issues, when running the code the tensorflow v2 is disabled and version 2 of tensorflow that is compatible with version 1 of tensorflow is enabled

-Other packages that should be installed//
+Other packages that should be installed
 Numpy
 pillow
 future